 The year is 1744 and the Fortress of Louisbourg is controlled by the French.
 It is their much needed gateway to the New World and all of the riches that are there!!

 I remember the first time that I visited the Fortress of Louisbourg.
 Apparently, I was wearing a red top.
-Amateur historians familiar with this time period will realize that red was the color of the English soldier's uniform!!
+Amateur historians familiar with this time period will realize that red was the color of the British soldier's uniform!

 We realized quickly that it was because of my red top which they identified as the enemy!

 It was good fun and a great memory of my visit to the fortress.
 By the way, they eventually let me through.

 The Fortress of Louisbourg is North America's largest 18th Century Re-construction.
 This is quite something when you realize that only about 25% of the original fortress has been re-constructed.
 There are over 50 buildings spread over 12 acres so there is a lot to see.